-This manual consists of three chapters and an appendix.
+This manual consists of four chapters and an appendix.

-- Chapter 1 gives an overview of ThinWire Ethernet, defines networks, and describes DECnet, ULTRIX networks, and VAXclusters. - Chapter 2 describes the basic components you will need, some simple configurations, and the rules for connecting to ThinWire Ethernet. - Chapter 3 describes how to determine your needs and how to install and troubleshoot a ThinWire Ethernet network. - The appendix lists associated documents that might be helpful in planning your network.
+- Chapter 1 gives an overview of ThinWire Ethernet and standard Ethernet, defines networks, and describes DECnet, ULTRIX networks, and VAXclusters. - Chapter 2 describes the basic components you will need, some simple configurations, and how to connect to ThinWire Ethernet. - Chapter 3 describes how to determine your needs and how to install and troubleshoot a ThinWire Ethernet network. - Chapter 4 describes how to install and verify a VAXstation 2000 or MicroVAX 2000 connected to standard Ethernet. - The appendix lists associated documents that might be helpful in planning your network.